Tiago5Carneiro/bitefinder/README.md

 Restaurants are fetched via the Google Places API → parsed to structured text with Gemini → converted into feature vectors with Mistral.

 - **Individual Profile**
-User preferences follow the same flow as restaurant data—structured by Gemini, then vectorized by Mistral into individual “ideal restaurant” vectors.
+User preferences follow the same flow as restaurant data — structured by Gemini, then vectorized by Mistral into individual “ideal restaurant” vectors.

 - **Group Vector**
 Individual vectors are aggregated into a single group representation of the collective ideal.